arudhir/planter/README.md

 ### 2. Compress the reads with `pigz`

+Fast compression to `*.fastq.gz`

 ### 3. Preprocess the reads with `fastp`

-`fastp`[https://github.com/OpenGene/fastp] is an all-in-one read preprocessing tool.
+`fastp`![https://github.com/OpenGene/fastp] is an all-in-one read preprocessing tool.
 It does adapter trimming, quality filtering, and gets quality statistics.

 ### 4. Filter rRNA reads with `bbduk`